gallottohugo/users-devise/README.md

 # README

-Generic devise implementation to use in others projects
+Generic devise implementation to use in other projects

 * Ruby version: ruby 2.7.1p83